zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 Here, *type_name* is the data type of the instance field, *variable_name* is the name of the field, and *expression* is the optional value to set the field to.
 If an initial value is specified by *expression*, we call the value the *instance field initializer*.
-If not initial value is specified, the value will be set to default value, depending on the type, when an instance is created.
+If no initial value is specified, the value will be set to default value, depending on the type, when an instance is created.
 Notice that the primary difference between an instance field and a class field is that a class field requires the use of the reserved word